exercism/website-copy/analyzer-comments/elixir/boutique-inventory/use_enum_reduce.md

 # Use `Enum.reduce`

-One purpose of this exercise it to learn about reduce.
 Use the `Enum.reduce` function in the `total_quantity` function to practice.
+It's the best fitting `Enum` function for this task.